Accreditation and academic partnerships

-In an approved learning partnership (ALP) arrangement, HWU retains responsibility for the curriculum, learning outcomes, assessment, award, approval of all teaching staff and all quality assurance matters and the Partner is responsible for providing local support and teaching of specific Heriot-Watt programmes of study.
-Graduates are awarded a HWU degree certificate.
+In an approved learning partnership (ALP) arrangement, HWU retains responsibility for the curriculum, learning outcomes, assessment, award, approval of all teaching staff and all quality assurance matters and the partner is responsible for providing local support and teaching of specific Heriot-Watt programmes of study.
+Graduates are awarded an HWU degree certificate.

 Read more about approved learning partnerships.